codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 }
 ```

-We will keep implementing this adapter in the next couple chapters...
+We will continue implementing this adapter in the next couple chapters...

 ### 9.2 Define view types